spacetelescope/jwst/docs/jwst/refpix/arguments.rst

 *  ``--ovr_corr_mitigation_ftr``

 This is a factor to avoid overcorrection of intermittently bad reference pixels in the IRS2 algorithm.
-The default value is 1.8, and this argument applies only to NIRSpec data taken with IRS2 mode.
+This factor is the number of sigmas away from the mean.
+The default value is 3.0, and this argument applies only to NIRSpec data taken with IRS2 mode.